grayguy2002/sFWI/README.md

 ---

 ## **Code and Implementation**
 The **sFWI**. code is available via Google Colab, ensuring an accessible and user-friendly environment for experimentation and research.
-Likewise, we rewrote the code to run natively on PC!
+Likewise, we rewrote the code to run natively on PC! "./checkpoints/32_checkpoint_5_cifar10_ncsnpp_continuous.pth" and "./dataset/seismic_dataset-001.pkl" are provided in Google Drive down below.

 To get started, use the link below to access the code and related resources:
 [![Open in Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/drive/folders/179iySwfYDSeubwMTJoDpTZ6A_W02vZXx?usp=sharing)